ant-chi/b12_capstone/index.md

 	<figcaption align="center">Figure 5: Conflicting RAVG and BAER severity maps for Rim Fire (2013) </figcaption>
 </figure>

 The third issue, which only affects MTBS, is the speed at which severity maps are produced.
-They release maps on a two year lag and as of today still have not released any for fires from the 2020 and 2021 fire seasons.
+They release maps on a two year lag and as of today still haven't released any for fires from the 2020 and 2021 fire seasons.
 This delay is likely due to the large number of fires they are responsible for and the amount of human influence required.

 ## 1.4&nbsp;&nbsp;&nbsp;&nbsp;Related Research